sdckey/C4ALL/README.md

 ## A Note Regarding Compound Files
 Compound files must be mounted before processing, either manually or using the Evidence Processor.

-Furthermore, the contents of mounted compound files won't be processed automatically just because the compound file itself is in the current view or has been tagged.
+Furthermore, the contents of a mounted compound file won't be processed automatically just because the compound file itself is in the current view or has been tagged.

 ## Disclaimer